 - Q: Why can’t Puerto Rico have a new “Commonwealth status”?

 A: The new “Commonwealth status” proposal calls for Puerto Rico to be permanently empowered to nullify the application of Federal laws and Federal court jurisdiction and to enter into international agreements as if it were a sovereign nation while receiving even more U.S. benefits than at present.
 Under the Territory Clause of the U.S. Constitution, a territory can only stop being a territory by being made a State or a nation.
 One Congress, which lasts for two years, cannot otherwise give up the power of a subsequent Congress to govern a territory.
 So, proposals for an unprecedented “Commonwealth status” are unconstitutional, according to the U.S. Government.
-There are some people in Puerto Rico and in the United States who support the idea of a new “Commonwealth status” but as recently as August, 2013, it has been declared impossible for constitutional and other reasons.
+There are some people in Puerto Rico and in the United States who support the idea of a new “Commonwealth status” but it has repeatedly been declared impossible for constitutional and other reasons.

 - Q: Most Puerto Ricans primarily speak Spanish rather than English.
 Would this prevent Puerto Rico from becoming a State?